 To help prevent corruption, abuse of power and overreach in authority, the UIC will separate the three branches of government as outlined above.
 The Executive Branch, The Senate and The House of Representatives will each be non-partisan and, as such, independent of the other.

-The Executive Branch will comprise a nationally elected President (together with a General Secretary and Treasury Secretary as running mates); 3 Vice Presidents (one elected by each county - Cornwall, Middlesex and Surrey); and 11 Secretaries of Departments nominated by the President.
+The Executive Branch will comprise a nationally elected President (together with a General Secretary and Treasury Secretary as running mates); 3 Vice Presidents (one elected by each county - Cornwall, Middlesex and Surrey); and 11 Secretaries of Departments nominated by the Executive Branch.

 The Department Secretaries are equivalent to what we call Ministers of Government today.
-However, unlike Ministers who are appointed by the Prime Minister at will from among elected or appointed party faithfuls via the Senate, Department Secretaries will be nominated by the President from among the most qualified Jamaicans any where in the world who willing to make themselves available to serve.
+However, unlike Ministers who are appointed by the Prime Minister at will from among elected or appointed party faithfuls via the Senate, Department Secretaries will be nominated by the Executive from among the most qualified Jamaicans any where in the world who willing to make themselves available to serve.